iyerland/narayan-sdk/README.md

 A. Yes, definitely, it completely abstracts the API, and can make it easier to use, in fact, if needed, can also be customized, if a high-paying customer demands it.

 5. If you had more time, what else would you add?
 A. Currently, it is very basic, I did it in a language, which is not my strong point.
 But I would re-implement in a statically & strongly typed language, like say `Rust` which is performant and a minimalist language (comparitively).
 I would define separate classes for each resource like `Movie`, `Character`, `Quote` and have functions associated with them.
-Ensure proper error handling and messaging and retries which would all be configurable.
+Ensure proper error handling, messaging, retries and pagination which would all be configurable.
 These all would be part of different packages like `domain`, `client`, `common` and neatly designed.

 6. What would you change in your current SDK solution?
 A. See answer to 5.